Vyral/base-template/_posts/2018-06-11-5-lessons-from-2007-we-can-use-in-todays-market.md

 **4. Make as large of a down payment as you possibly can.** While there are a lot of options for low down payments, if the market drops 10% down the road and you have only paid 3.5%, you may find yourself in a tricky situation if you need to sell.

 **5. Buy low and sell high if you can.** If you’re holding out for the long term or fixing and flipping a home, though, those may be good strategies too.
 If you have had your home for a few years, it may be a good time to sell if your investment in your home is discretionary.
-Currently the market is very strong, and you could sell your home for much more than you paid for it years ago.
+Currently, the market is very strong, and you could sell your home for much more than you paid for it years ago.

 I hope that you can reflect on what happened in 2007 so that you can make the right choice for you now.
 If you have any questions about this, would like help interpreting the current market, or are interested in buying or selling, please feel free to contact me by phone or email.
 I look forward to speaking with you about your realty needs.